wharfkit/website/src/lib/docs/Upgrading.md

 # Upgrading to WharfKit 4.0.0

-This release carries three separate changes, and this guide treats each one on its own.

-The first is **lockstep versioning**.
-Every `@wharfkit/*` package shares one version number and ships from one repository.
-This is a packaging change with no effect on any API.
+WharfKit 4.0.0 is the first release in which every `@wharfkit/*` package shares one version number and ships from one repository.
+Moving to it is a packaging change with no effect on any API.

-The second is **`@wharfkit/antelope` 2.0**, a set of API changes that was already under way before the packaging changed.
+The same release carries two sets of API changes that were already under way before the packaging changed: `@wharfkit/antelope` 2.0, and a smaller set in `@wharfkit/session`.

-The third is a smaller set of API changes in **`@wharfkit/session`**, also already under way.

 Package names on npm are unchanged.
 The source for every package moved to the `wharfkit/js` repository.